meta pixel code

 Many dog bite victims are hesitant to take legal action to recover their damages, because they don’t want to sue the owner – who is probably someone they know very well.
 If you’re in this category, it’s important for you to know you won’t be suing your friend or family member.
 You’ll be suing that person’s insurance company – the one that refuses to pay fair compensation because it’s trying to make it look like you’re to blame.

-The attorneys with Sand Law won’t let an insurer turn the tables in an effort to make it look like you’re responsible for your own injuries.
+The dog bite attorneys with Sand Law won’t let an insurer turn the tables in an effort to make it look like you’re responsible for your own injuries.
 Let us show you how by calling 701-609-1510 or contacting us online for a free consultation.